crystal-linux/amethyst/README.md

 <p align="center"> amethyst is a fast, efficient and lightweight aur helper and pacman wrapper.
 Made for crystalux, compatible with any arch-based linux distribution. <b>NOW IN RUST!</b></p>

-✅ This tool is jas-compliant.
+✅ This tool is jaś compliant.
 Read more [here](https://github.com/jaasio/jas-compliant).

 ![](screenshot.png)